-If you’re really struggling to improve your credit rating, and perhaps struggling to pay your existing bills and mortgage charges, you might need to take a more active approach to improving your credit score.
+If you're really struggling to improve your credit rating, and perhaps struggling to pay your existing bills and mortgage charges, you might need to take a more active approach to improve your credit score.
 Debt management charities can help you with your money, finding ways to get your payments back on track.

 There may be several other options for reducing your debts before you put your property at risk.
 Clearing your debts can take several years, but it's easier with some support.

 Remortgaging often involves several different fees and charges.
 Often, these charges aren't as high as the savings you'll make by remortgaging.
 If you have poor credit, your mortgage costs are higher, and the savings might not be worthwhile.

 Before remortgaging, make sure that you're acting in a way that's financially sensible.
 Calculate potential savings and potential costs to make sure that you're getting a good deal.
 There are very few good reasons to remortgage your property if it doesn't save you much money.
 Of course, if you have poor credit, then saving money by remortgaging could be exactly what you need!

 Here's an example of the typical variance between mortgage rates for excellent, good and poor credit scores, although these will of course vary.
 The below is assumed on a remaining balance of £80,000 for 20 years.

 |Good credit score - 4%||£485||£36,307|

 The difference between an excellent credit score and a poor one can be £20,000 in interest costs over the 20 years, so if you can find a way to improve your score before you remortgage you will be significantly better off.